buildkite/docs/pages/agent/v3/help/_oidc_claims.md

     <td><code>nbf</code></td>
     <td>
       <p>Not before</p>
-      <p>Specifies the time before which the JWT must not be accepted for processing.
+      <p>Specifies the time before which the JWT must not be accepted for processing.</p>
-        Set to the current timestamp at generation.</p>
+      <p>Set to the current timestamp at generation.</p>
       <p><em>Example:</em> <code>1669014898</code></p>
     </td>
   </tr>